 The Major involves 33 credits, including 15 credits in required courses: Introduction to Politics, American Government and Politics, Comparative Politics, International Relations, and Essentials of Political Thought.
 Students then choose 18 credits in electives from courses on topics in American Government, Comparative Politics, International Relations, Political Thought, and Law.
 Among their electives, students may opt to participate in a 4 credit non-paying internship in a local political office or in Washington, D.C.

-Bachelor of Arts in Jurisprudence
+Bachelor of Arts in Jurisprudence, Law and Society

-Jurisprudence is an interdisciplinary major focusing upon law within a liberal arts framework.
+Jurisprudence, Law and Society is an interdisciplinary major focusing upon law within a liberal arts framework.
 It is a major for students seeking an intellectually challenging experience providing an excellent educational gateway to a career in law.
 Through diverse dimensions of law viewed through a variety of humanistic and social science disciplinary perspectives, students will study the role of law through the contextual relationships between law and societal forces that generate statutes, case law, and regulations.
 Through the major, students will develop and enhance their abilities to think critically, reason analytically, argue effectively, conduct scholarly research, and write with clarity and precision.
 The Jurisprudence Major is an alternative the Pre-Law Minor.
 A student may not enroll in both programs.
 33 credits.

 In addition to the general criteria for admission to Montclair State University, all students must apply to and be admitted into Jurisprudence major.
 For entry into the program students must meet one of the following criteria: